Underworld, Underworld, Echoes from a Shining Future

 On Barbara Barbara, that new sense of discovery pervades as we float shipwrecked onto a distant shore.
 ‘Motorhome’ is ‘Santiago Cuatro’s’ ideal companion.
 Overlooked by some critics in a hurry, it sounds like we’ve entered Underworld’s boyhood church, a kaleidoscope of stained glass memories, picnics on strawberry fields, winks at teenage wastelands, gratitude for the simple life, smiling at precious happy dawns.
 It’s as good as anything we’ve heard from Boards of Canada, The Beta Band or Beck, but walked in — the journey made, the promise kept.
 “What don’t lift you, drags you down,” Karl repeats, his background hums circling like sleepy honey bees.
 “Keep away from the dark sides.
 Keep away from the dark sides…”

-The excellent bonus song ‘Twenty Three Blue,’ from the album’s Japanese edition, sounds a lot like that storm-heady bunker.
-A fine cousin to the classic ‘Back in the Fears’ from 2005’s RiverRun Project, it growls with a subterranean groove, striding in an endless android dream.
-Its electric guitar screams and moans, murmuring in a dark trance.
+The excellent bonus song ‘Twenty Three Blue,’ from the album’s Japanese edition, evokes the dark sides of ‘Motorhome’ distorting in that storm-heady bunker.
+A fine cousin to the classic ‘Back in the Fears’ from 2005’s RiverRun Project, it growls with a subterranean groove, striding in an endless android dream of electric sheep.
+Its electric guitar screams and moans, murmuring in a noir trance.
 No bass drops.
 No fault lines.
 “I hesitate,” Karl speaks, sounding like a psychic retracing a mysterious crime.
 “Do you feel the cold of winter?… Between the trees… Time moves slowly on the island… Rippling, rippling, rippling…Bill the dagger, Bill the digger… Crystal dust on the flat bed… Foot steps engraved… Breathing upstairs…”

-It’s the lightning bolt of revelation, flashing in the night.
+You can see lightning bolts flashing in the night.
 Time and distance collapsing with a word.
 “Rippling.”
 “Breathing.”
 Sounds casting strange shapes and shadows.
 Static on the radio.
 Lasers in the brain.

-Technology is making us more psychedelic, crossing wires and speeding up waves.
-We’re here one minute, gone the next, in an endless data feed; our memories the primordial soup of a robot dreamtime.
-If music is a kind of spirit — from Latin American cuatro guitars and Fender Telecasters to synthesizers and music software — then we’re accelerating ghosts in the machine, not just electrons.
+Technology is making us psychedelic, crossing wires and speeding up waves.
+We’re here one minute, gone the next, in an endless data feed; our memories dropped into the primordial soup of a robot dreamtime.
+If music is a kind of spirit — from Latin American cuatro guitars and electric Fender Telecasters to synthesizers and music software — then we’re accelerating ghosts in the machine, not just electrons.

+Ghosts that echo with ever more reality.
+That’s not superstitious in the traditional sense.
 We inhabit a system that defies human physics.
 Coders tell computers how to think.
 Writers program people with stories.
 Artists help bring those stories to life, before it begins all over again, going faster and faster.
+Language gives shape to experience, to knowledge, to things we’ve not yet seen.
 The question and the quest remain the same.

-But the velocity has reached full-on escape.
+But its velocity has reached full-on escape.
 Mass delusion.
 Godlike algorithms.
 Virtual unreality.
 Mind control.
 Liberation.
-Underworld brings those tensions into dynamic balance.
+Dissolution.
+Underworld brings those tensions back into balance.
 One of the less appreciated impulses of their output since the ’90s — despite their talent for speed — has been a desire to slow us back down.
-Songs like ‘Luetin’ and ‘Best Mamgu Ever’ remind us that thought is no stranger to dancing, but its primary driver — moving our bodies and our imaginations at any pace we choose.
+Songs like ‘Luetin’ and ‘Best Mamgu Ever’ remind us that thought is no stranger to dancing, but its primary driver — moving our bodies and our imaginations at the pace of reason versus the modem.

 The week before Coachella, Underworld held forth at the newly re-minted Fox Theater in Pomona, a way station to Palm Springs.
 With a full two hours to play, they took us into deep waters with Barbara Barbara’s ‘Ova Nova’ and ‘Nylon Strung,’ the one-two punch that Sean T. Collins highly praised in his album review for Pitchfork.
 Both songs are patient and majestic.

 Next, ‘Nylon Strung’ worked more miracles.
 Its title references the harmonic signature of Karl’s guitar.
-He picks it up, its wires beating like insect wings.
+He picks it up.
+Its wires beat like wings that turn to oceanic waves.
 Rick floods the earth.
-Live, its bass line resonates inside you with rippling thrums.
+Live, its bass line resonates inside you.
 We’re floating in the deep end.
 “Open me up,” Karl calls out, “I wanna hold you laughing… Laugh my heart out!”
 Its strings of life soar as its caterpillar bass circles back, buckling and pulsing into a Jupiter moth, taking its bittersweet time.
 Its harmonies group us in the highs; its lower groove mirrors us underneath.
 Like two ornithopters — winged aircraft that fly like birds — made by clever dreamers, they chase each other off land, roaming the clouds over the face of the waters, “Carry me, carry me, carry me…” building to a release that makes your heart explode.

 Bringing it full circle — singing backup on ‘Ova Nova’ and ‘Nylon Strung’ — Rick and Kyle’s daughters, Esme Smith and Tyler Hyde, bind generations in a chorus that echoes out into the sunset.
 Different every time, it keeps on giving.